-After each class there is a click here button that takes you to a form that will allow you to pay for the class via paypal, credit card or check.
-Upon payment you and our team will receive notification that registation has been processed, you are registered for your chosen class.
+After each class there is a click here button that takes you to a form that will allow you to pay for the class via PayPal, credit card or check.
+Upon payment you and our team will receive notification that registration has been processed, you are registered for your chosen class.

 The current standard fee for most semester-long courses is $325.
 If you would like to participate in a class, but finances are a barrier, CCM can offer you a payment plan.

 Partial scholarships will also be available on a limited basis.
-Please contact email@example.com to discuss a payment plan or apply for a scholarship.
+Please contact our treasurer, Lisa Cooper, to discuss a payment plan or apply for a scholarship.

 These scholarships are supported by tax-deductible donations to our program, so please consider adding a donation to your course fee so that others may be able to study.

-Payment is due before the first class, preferably using PayPal, unless a payment plan has been arranged in advance.
-(If you need to set up a payment plan, please then contact firstname.lastname@example.org.)
+Payment is due before the first class but no later than the second week, preferably using PayPal, unless a payment plan has been arranged in advance (If you need to set up a payment plan, please then contact [email protected]).